 Image Credit: Elizabeth and Desmond L. from Grand Bend, ON

-At every life stage, the Two-Striped Grasshopper is a bonafide pest to important agricultural crops thanks to its voracious appetite.
+At every life stage, the Two-striped Grasshopper is a bonafide pest to important agricultural crops thanks to its voracious appetite.

-This species of grasshopper thrives on weeds at the border and within fields of crops.
+This species of grasshopper thrives on weeds at the border of and within fields of crops.
 They eat all parts of plants like alfalfa, corn, lentil, barley, wheat, and other small grains crops at every life stage.
 This results in a non-stop barrage of feeding by the insects and results in complete decimation of a field.
 Because stalk, flower, and seed are all consumed, plants are unlikely to reproduce on their own in the same area the next year and require reseeding.

 Scientific Name: Melanoplus bivittatus

 Size (Adult; Length): 30mm to 55mm (1.17in to 2.15in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.